Cullen Bay Dredging

 The image below illustrates the dredging area:

-Dredging commenced on 30 October 2017 and is anticipated to continue through to the end of February 2018, weather permitting.
+Dredging operations are underway and will continue through to the end of April 2018, weather permitting.

 If you would like further information or would like to raise any concerns, please contact the Department of Infrastructure, Planning and Logistics Manager Projects, Sumesh Dhir via email to firstname.lastname@example.org or phone 8999 4864.